Do Civilization VI Hacks Exist?

 Frederick Barbarossa (Germany)

 The German leader Frederick Barbarossa is known for expanding his empire, thus the best strategy while playing with his Civilization would be to conquer city-states.
 The era of steam and steel can be used as an advantage to turn Germany into an industrial state.
-Bonuses include additional military policy slot, building more districts, U-Boat (naval unit) and an industrial district called ‘Hansa.’
+Bonuses include additional military policy slots, building more districts, U-Boat (naval unit), and an industrial district called ‘Hansa.’